1. What is the difference between capital and expendable property?

 Yes.
 Departments may choose to complete the Attractive Item Additions Form for certain non-capital assets they deem to be high-risk and/or especially susceptible to theft.

-Once this form is submitted to the Controller's Office, the information provided will be entered into OMNI and the Controller's Office will generate gold bar code tags that will be distributed to the department in order to facilitate the inventory of these items.
+Once this form is submitted to the Controller's Office, the information provided will be entered into OMNI and the Controller's Office will generate white tags (w/ black text and a garnet seal with gold text) that will be distributed to the department in order to facilitate the inventory of these items.
 Please note that monitoring and control of these items will be the sole responsibility of the requesting department.

 3. What information can be entered into OMNI related to attractive/sensitive property?